28.06.2024 · Words by Myles

 Step two

-Pick up your composite door and gently place it upright inside the prepared doorway, keeping it at a 90 degree angle to the entrance and holding it within the frame opening using installation packers to ensure the door doesn't move.
+Pick up your composite door and gently place it upright inside the prepared doorway, keeping it at a 90-degree angle to the entrance and holding it within the frame opening using installation packers to ensure the door doesn't move.

 Place the installation packers close to the fixing positions, preventing any distortion of the outer frame while tightening the fixings.
 If you don't place these packers in the immediate vicinity, it could impact the future functionality of the door.